mtangi/DCASCADEmodel/README.md

 The user can choose between two formulas to calculate the characteristic velocity of sediment.
 The chosen formula can be specified as a Name-Value pair argument to the primary function using the name 'velocity_formula' and as value, the ID of the method, listed below (see example in the script):

 1) Virtual sediment velocity according to total transport capacity.
-This formulation estimates the sediment velocity via  the total transport capacity of the mobilized sediment volume, and guarantees an estimate of sediment velocity that is useful for large-scale modelling efforts (Hassan et al., 1991; Czuba et al., 2018).
+This formulation estimates the sediment velocity via  the total transport capacity of the mobilized sediment volume, and guarantees an estimate of sediment velocity that is useful for large-scale modelling efforts (Hassan et al., 1991; Czuba and Foufoula-Georgiou, 2014; Czuba et al. ,2018).
 However, it provides a single estimation of sediment velocity for the mobilized sediment volume, without discriminating between different sediment classes.
 2) Virtual sediment velocity by fractional transport capacity.
 This formula calculates sediment velocity by measuring transport capacity for each class independently from the grain size distribution of the mobilized material.
 Thus, interactions between grains of different classes do not influence sediment velocity.
 As a result, sediment velocity may vary between sediment classes.

 ---